silvae86/silvae86.github.io/_pages/about.md

 ## Disclaimer

-This blog contains my personal notes about programming, sysadmin, and other stuff.
+This blog contains my personal notes about programming, sysadmin, and some personal experience.
 All materials and opinions are my own and do not reflect any point of view of my employer.

+The font in the header of this website is a [Free and Open Source adaptation](https://usemodify.com/fonts/chicago/) of the original Chicago font by Apple.

 <!--